Skip to main content

 DriverAuthRefreshableReadWriteDelete

-MindbodyForm (site id + API key)n/a (long-lived)Manual at provider
+MindbodyForm (site id + API key)n/a (long-lived)YesYesUnsupported (manual at provider)

-TekmetricForm (shop id + API key)n/aManual at provider
+TekmetricForm (shop id + client id/secret)n/aYesYes (appointments)Unsupported (manual at provider)

-OpenTable is reserved as a registered slug but not implemented — there’s no public OpenTable API that would support agent-driven reads/writes.
-Tenants requesting OpenTable use the custom_webhook driver against a partner-built adapter.
+• OpenTable is reserved as a registered slug but not implemented.
+There’s no public OpenTable API that would support agent-driven reads/writes, so tenants requesting OpenTable use the custom_webhook driver against a partner-built adapter.

 1